 James Pond, MA, began his current career path, after serving 8 years in the US Marine Corps and 10 years of corporate sales experience.
 In 2005, James and his family established a charity to help restore the lives of young girls rescued from sex trafficking in Cambodia.
 After a successful career of working on human trafficking issues in over ten countries, James found a deep passion to serve the needs of veterans and began mentoring young veterans in developing their lives outside of the military.
 He comes to Veteran’s PATH with a personal connection to the veteran community and a passion to make a difference.

 Lee Klinger Lesser, Co-FounderProgram Director of Veteran’s PATH

-Lee Klinger Lesser, MS, has developed and led retreats for veterans since 2008, integrating her experience of mindfulness and meditation into accessible programming for Veterans.
-She has been leading Sensory Awareness workshops since 1976, both in English and in Spanish, throughout the United States, Canada, Mexico and Spain.
-She studied and co-taught with Charlotte Selver, the founder of Sensory Awareness in the United States, and has practiced Zen since 1978.
-She was a national trainer on early childhood education, emotional intelligence, family support, diversity and equity. (www.returntooursenses.com)
+Lee Klinger Lesser, MS, has developed and led retreats for Veterans since 2008, integrating her experience of mindfulness and meditation into accessible programming for Veterans.
+She has taught the mindfulness practice of Sensory Awareness for over 45 years both nationally and internationally.
+She also led national trainings in emotional intelligence, family support, and diversity and equity for early childhood educators. (www.returntooursenses.com)

 Chris Fortin, Co-FounderLead Facilitator of Veteran’s PATH and Marriage and Family Therapist